nexus-group-ai/SARA/README.md

 uv run python -m zipfile -e data.zip .
 ```

+> Hint: If you are using Pycharm, right click on `data` folder and then `Mark Directory as` -> `Excluded` to speed up the IDE and prevent indexing.

 The folder contains:
 - articles_clean: the cleaned articles (using [this script](notebooks/1_dataset.ipynb)) in json format